ppy/osu-wiki/news/2023/2023-07-24-The-First-osu!-Manga-osu!-Combat-Championship.md

 **Now attention to all top 50 players!
 If you aspire to be part of this series, don't hesitate to reach out to [VTX on any platform!.](https://twitter.com/Vortex100k) Your participation will make this project larger and give excitement to the adaptation.**

-## The current team working on this project behind the scenes!:
+## The current team working on this project behind the scenes!

 <p align="center">
   <img width="98%" height="98%" src="/wiki/shared/news/2023-07-24-The-First-osu!-Manga-osu!-Combat-Championship/OCCTEMremakemin.png">